Presidency of George H. W. Bush: Fall of the Eastern Bloc

 Reagan and Soviet General Secretary Mikhail Gorbachev had eased Cold War tensions during Reagan's second term, but Bush was initially skeptical of Soviet intentions.
 During the first year of his tenure, Bush pursued what Soviets referred to as the pauza, a break in Reagan's détente policies.
 While Bush implemented his pauza policy in 1989, Soviet satellites in Eastern Europe challenged Soviet domination.
 In 1989, Communist governments fell in Poland, Hungary, Czechoslovakia, while the governments of Bulgaria and Romania instituted major reforms.
 In November 1989, the government of East Germany opened the Berlin Wall, and it was subsequently demolished by gleeful Berliners.
 Many Soviet leaders urged Gorbachev to crush the dissidents in Eastern Europe, but Gorbachev declined to send in the Soviet military, effectively abandoning the Brezhnev Doctrine.
 The U.S. was not directly involved in these upheavals, but the Bush administration avoided the appearance of gloating over the demise of the Eastern Bloc to avoid undermining further democratic reforms.
 Bush also helped convince Polish leaders to allow democratic elections and became the first sitting U.S. president to visit Hungary.

 By mid-1989, as unrest blanketed Eastern Europe, Bush requested a meeting with Gorbachev, and the two agreed to hold the December 1989 Malta Summit.
 After the Malta summit, Bush sought cooperative relations with Gorbachev throughout the remainder of his term, believing that the Soviet leader was the key to peacefully ending the Soviet domination of Eastern Europe.
-In May 1990 in a commencement address at the University of South Carolina, he identified free elections, political pluralism, and the rule of law as the cornerstones of freedom and urged that they be enshrined among the principles of the 35-nation Conference on Security and Cooperation in Europe (CSCE).
+In May 1990 Bush identified free elections, political pluralism, and the rule of law as the cornerstones of freedom and urged that they be enshrined among the principles of the 35-nation Conference on Security and Cooperation in Europe (CSCE).
 By June, with the help of Max Kampelman, this major historic achievement the security architecture of Europe was anchored.

-The key issue at the Malta Summit was the potential reunification of Germany.
 While Britain and France were wary of a re-unified Germany, Bush pushed for German reunification alongside West German Chancellor Helmut Kohl.
 Gorbachev also resisted the idea of a reunified Germany, especially if it became part of NATO, but the upheavals of the previous year had sapped his power at home and abroad.
-Gorbachev agreed to hold "Two-Plus-Four" talks among the U.S., the Soviet Union, France, Britain, West Germany, and East Germany, which commenced in 1990.
+"Two-Plus-Four" talks among the U.S., the Soviet Union, France, Britain, West Germany, and East Germany began in 1990.
 After extensive negotiations, Gorbachev eventually agreed to allow a reunified Germany to be a part of NATO.
 With the signing of the Treaty on the Final Settlement with Respect to Germany, Germany officially reunified in October 1990.